 Nope.
 But before you say “What the Zelle?!” about it, consider the benefits: Banks treat Zelle transfers like cash, meaning that they do not monitor or restrict what you use those transfers for.

 In fact, all partner banks have taken a specific “disavowal” policy for all Zelle transfers.
 In other words, they don’t know what you’re using Zelle for, and they don’t want to know.
 Just like you’d pull cash out of an ATM, whatever you do with that cash is your business, not the bank’s.
 For offshore gamblers, this is an added level of anonymity and privacy that is a positive boon.

 That said, if your account is hacked or compromised and a Zelle transfer is made without your active consent, you are insured by your bank against this fraud, so there is no risk.
 You must, of course, trust your recipient, which is why it’s crucial to use a service like LocalBitcoins that holds sellers to account.

 Not at this time.
 It is conceivable that Zelle will one day work internationally, but even then, we would recommend using the Zelle-to-Bitcoin process rather than directly depositing funds into your offshore gambling account.

 Basically, yes.
 Zelle works with over 500 US banks, subsidiaries, credit unions, credit card companies, and more.
 If you’ve got a bank account or a credit card, you can probably use Zelle right now with minimal setup.

 How long does it take to get money from Zelle?

 If you are receiving funds from a US-based payer, you will get your Zelle transfers credited to your account more or less instantly.
 But again, international payers – like offshore gambling sites – can’t use Zelle to pay you directly.
-In this case, you’ll be getting a Bitcoin payout, which takes up to a couple of hours to clear.
+In this case, you’ll be getting a Bitcoin payout (or other crypto payout), which takes up to a couple of hours to process and clear.